Kong/kong/README.md

 # History

+0.4.0
+- Fix #7 (run_on in schema should be in toplevel fields table)
+- Remove BasePlugin inheritance (not needed anymore)

 0.3.1
 - Fix invalid references to functions invoked in the handler module
 - Strip connections headers disallowed by HTTP/2